kimjoar/writings/understanding-backbone.md

 ```

 Now we declare in the constructor what we want to occur when a status is
-added, instead of having this responsibility placed in the `addStatus`
+added, instead of `addStatus` being responsible for handling success.
-method, which should only be responsibly for actually adding a status,
+The only responsibility `addStatus` should have is actually adding a
-not handling its outcomes.
-And as we no longer have special handling in
+status, not handling its outcomes.

-the `success` callback, so we can move the triggering of the event into
+As we no longer have special handling in the `success` callback we can
-the `add` method on `Statuses`:
+move the triggering of the event into the `add` method on `Statuses`:

 ```diff
  var events = _.clone(Backbone.Events);